elliotjreed/haveibeenpwned/README.md

 # Have I Been Pwned PHP

+PHP 8.1 or above is required.
+For PHP 7.4 to 8.0 please use verison 1.2.x.

 ## Usage

 A Have I Been Pwned API key is required.
 This can be obtained on a monthly subscription basis, or a one-off monthly access charge.